CAM-Gerlach/spyder-api-docs/docs/qt_introduction.md

 To develop a GUI, we will add graphical elements of interaction known as widgets and arrange them using layouts.
 Then, we interconnect those widgets using customized procedures implemented as functions or methods, allowing to trigger behavior from user interaction.

-The following sections describe with more detail some QT components and their main functions.

 ## Basic Qt Components

 According to the official [Qt documentation](https://doc.qt.io/qtdesignstudio/quick-components.html): "a component is a reusable building block for a UI".
 Qt has some preset components that can include simple representations (shapes, text or images) or complex user interface (UI) controls (such as sliders).
 Each type of Qt component is a class starting with the letter ``Q`` followed by a name related to its functionality.
 Spyder's plugin development consists of extending the functionality of its Qt-based graphical interface.

-Some of these Qt components are explained below.
+The following sections describe with more detail some QT components and their main functions.

 ### MainWindow ###

-``MainWindow`` class provides a main application window and it has its own layout in which you can include toolbars ([QToolBar](https://doc.qt.io/qt-6/qtoolbar.html), menus [QMenuBar](https://doc.qt.io/qt-6/qmenubar.html), status bars [QStatusBar](https://doc.qt.io/qt-6/qstatusbar.html), and dockable widgets [QDockWidgets](https://doc.qt.io/qt-6/qdockwidget.html).
+``MainWindow`` class provides a main application window and it has its own layout in which you can include toolbars [QToolBar](https://doc.qt.io/qt-6/qtoolbar.html), menus [QMenuBar](https://doc.qt.io/qt-6/qmenubar.html), status bars [QStatusBar](https://doc.qt.io/qt-6/qstatusbar.html), and dockable widgets [QDockWidgets](https://doc.qt.io/qt-6/qdockwidget.html).

 For more details, you can refer to the official Qt documentation [MainWindow](https://doc.qt.io/qt-6/qmainwindow.html#details)